DigistateBV/Repos/README.md

 A compilation of repos for centos/ rhel/rocky/alma/ fedora

-for when you f'ed up you install.
+for when you f'ed up your install.